RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 ``ArrayList`` element we use the ``set`` method.
 The first parameter of ``set`` indicates the index or position in the ``ArrayList`` we are going to change.
 The next parameter is the value we want to set.
-Notice that once again we cannot use the indexing square bracket operator to retrieve a value from the list, but we must use the ``get`` method.
+Notice that, once again, we cannot use the indexing square bracket operator to retrieve a value from the list, but we must use the ``get`` method.

 The last loop in this example is similar to the Python for loop where